angt/secret/README.md

  - Requires only one file `~/.secret` that you can share publicly without fear.
  - No configuration.
 Get back your file and you're done.
- - Secret's name (hostname, mail, login, etc.) are also encrypted.
+ - Secret names (usually hostname, mail, login, etc.) are also encrypted.
- - Secret agent only trusts subprocesses.
-Not all user processes!
-How nice is that?
+ - A secret agent that only trusts subprocesses.
+Not all the processes of the same user!
+ - Secret names completion (on bash only) once the agent is activated.
  - Supports unstored secrets.
-Derived from a simple key and a passphrase.
+Derived from some simple keys and a passphrase.
  - Supports multiple passphrases.
 Not super user-friendly but nice to have.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)